exogee-technology/access-token/README.md

-# get-token - A CLI to get an auut token
+# get-token - A CLI to get an auth token

 ## Summary
-A small command-line application, written in rust, that allows you to get an OKTA token for use in an app.
+A small command-line application, written in rust, that allows you to get an auth token for use in an app.

 ## Screenshot
 <img src="screenshot.png?raw=true" height="200">